abjoerne/aws-tutorials/2018-serverless/20180213-Serverless.md

 * Add order to DynamoDB-table

 ### Hint:
-Lambda have blueprints for gettings started fast, start with "s3-get-object" and see that you get an event when a file is dropped in S3.
-Continue to add to database after that.
+Lambda have blueprints for gettings started fast.
+Start with "s3-get-object" and see that you get an event when a file is dropped into S3.
+Continue with adding to a database after that.

 Make a table in DynamoDB with a partition key and a sort key (exaple customerNumber+timestamp)